bbauska/W3Cx-3of5/README.md

 4. Repeat (go to step 1).

 These are the basic steps for animating objects in a canvas.
-The order of the steps can be changed (i.e. you can move the shapes before drawing them), but, the principle is the same: **clear-draw-move-repeat**.
+The order of the steps can be changed (i.e. you can move the shapes before drawing them), but, the principle is the same: clear-draw-move-repeat.

 Step 1 could be avoided if you redraw the whole canvas content during step 2.